 If you have recently gone through a breakup involving children, you may soon find yourself navigating the child custody process.
 Dealing with a divorce or a split is difficult enough already without the added stress of kids involved.

-Child custody cases can be complex, but the Texas family lawyers at Law Office Of Mark M. Childress want to guide you through the process with ease.
+Child custody cases can be complex, but the Texas family lawyers at Law Offices Of Mark M. Childress want to guide you through the process with ease.
 Below, we’ll explain Texas’ child custody laws and what you need to know to be prepared for your case.